David Le Vita: Career

 In 1937, he got involved with the Brooklyn Museum, where he established a series entitled "Music Background Hours", initially featuring mostly non-Western music but later including chamber music and opera.
 From 1939 onwards, he gave lectures on classical music for an adult audience, supported by the WPA Federal music program.
 In his free time, he established the "Le Vita Studios of Music and Art".

 Le Vita was hired as a member of the museum's Education Department in 1942, with the job title "musicologist".
 He consolidated and developed the museum's music programme, which included lectures, on instruments or music-related artworks from the museum's collection, for schoolchildren and adults, as well as a wide range of concerts.
 The highlight of the concert programme was a weekly Chamber Music Series on Sunday afternoons, which was launched in Spring 1943 and featured artists such as Paul Wittgenstein, Eva Heinitz and John Corigliano.
 Later, an additional series was added on Saturday afternoons, where professional musicians and local high school orchestras performed.

 In the early 1940s, Le Vita oversaw the restoration of the museum's musical instruments of Indian origin and arranged for Wasantha Singh to give a lectures series on their usage.
 From March to June 1944, he organized an "Ask the Composer" series, which featured Henry Cowell, Béla Bartók, Virgil Thomson and Morton Gould and Paul Creston.
 A second set of composers in Winter/Spring 1945 featured Julius Hijman, Karl Weigl and Paul Bowles, among others.

 In 1947, Le Vita was appointed director of music activities at the museum.
 The late 1940s saw the creation of a five-part concert for children, exclusively available to museum members, which was held at the museum's Sculpture Court.
 In 1953, Le Vita founded the Brooklyn Museum Trio with himself as pianist, Avram Weiss as violinist, Sidney Edwards and, later, Shepard Coleman as cellist.
 In the same year, he launched a collaboration with the Community Opera Inc. which presented up to six operas to the audience, free of charge.
-In the 1950s, Le Vita also established a collaboration with John Motley, who conducted the Museum's Childrens' Chorus.
+In the 1950s, Le Vita also established a collaboration with John Motley, who conducted the Museum's Children's Chorus.

 Le Vita retired from the museum in 1972.
 During his career, Le Vita had also worked as an instructor of piano and music history for the community organisation, the Henry Street Settlement, and as the head of the piano department at the Music School Settlement.

 After his retirement, Le Vita performed several times with his daughter, Julie.